From Seattle to Sioux Falls, engineer brings nationwide experience with recent move

 While she had no experience with Sioux Falls, the recent NYU grad decided she would move here too, keep auditioning nationally and travel for roles as needed.

-“But as I soon as I got back to New York for an audition, my anxiety flared and put me back to where I was a year ago,” Walsh said.
+“But as soon as I got back to New York for an audition, my anxiety flared and put me back to where I was a year ago,” Walsh said.
 “And I realized I love performing.
 No doubt in my mind.
 But if I’m paid zero money performing and making money another way, I will be just as joyful as if I were paid more on a larger scale.
 That never mattered to me.
 Maybe I could do it, but I don’t think I want it.”

 And that’s the story that brought her to a Sioux Falls stage, where she played the lead role this spring in The Premiere Playhouse’s “Cinderella.”